 For: Senior Marketing Executives, Content Strategy Professionals

-Subject: Enterprise Content Strategy for Customer Facing Content
+Subject: Enterprise Information and Content Strategy for Customer Facing Content

 Rigor: Comprehensive, not introductory